Mrfishbowl/KlimaFindWebsite/README.md

-A simple Website built for a school project
+A simple website built for a school project